What is aviation marketing?

 - Longer sales cycles

 Aviation marketing has some elements in common with other industries, like the luxury market, high-end products and services,

 The terms and habits have become ingrained in aviation industry professionals.
-They apply them, not just when they’re flying or maintaining aircraft, but even when they’re making purchasing decisions.
+They apply these checklists when they’re flying or maintaining aircraft.
+They also apply checklists to other business processes, like making purchasing decisions.

 More Complex Transactions